ExistensialReset/flowmosr/README.md

 To be clear, Flow is not a sect or cult, not an ideology, not something you can join, and not a call to leave the existing society, but to make another kind of world possible.

-Where curiosity flows and fear is loosens its grip...
-And the Earth can recover from the harmful exploitation of Her body.
+Where curiosity flows and fear loosens its grip...
+And the Earth can recover from the relentless exploitation of Her body.

 ---